QMS Document Management: Connecting Documents, Training, and Quality Events

 No Controlled Access by Role

-Regulated document control requires that document access be controlled by role and that only authorised personnel can view, edit, or approve documents appropriate to their function.
+Regulated document control requires that document access be controlled by role and that only authorized personnel can view, edit, or approve documents appropriate to their function.
 SharePoint’s permission model is folder-based and manually maintained.
 It has no concept of a quality role, a document type, or an approval authority level.
 Maintaining role-appropriate access in SharePoint across a workforce that changes roles, joins, and departs requires continuous manual administration.
 In practice, access drift is the norm: employees retain access to document libraries they should no longer see, and access gaps are discovered during audits rather than prevented by the system.

 No Electronic Signatures That Meet 21 CFR Part 11